mehdihadeli/from-crud-to-ddd/README.md

 ## Application Structure

-In this project I used [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) and [feature folder structure](http://www.kamilgrzybek.com/design/feature-folders/):
+In this project, I used [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) and [feature folder structure](http://www.kamilgrzybek.com/design/feature-folders/):

 - We treat each request as a distinct use case or slice, encapsulating and grouping all concerns from front-end to back.